-Bird collision occurs when a bird fails to perceive glass structure as barrier and crashes into it.
-Window collision can result in bird mortality.
-But how to judge if a dead bird was killed in collision?
-Have a look at the surroundings.
-If it matches the following criteria, it's probably a bird collision [1]:
+How can we judge if a dead bird was killed by window-collision?
+Having a look at the birds and surroundings, if it matches the following criteria, it's probably a bird collision [1]:

 1. Bird’s body remains intact, with signs of broken bones or blood spitting.
 Fewer visible injuries

-2. Structures found within 2m of dead bird, e.g. exterior wall and noise barrier, are made of glass or reflective materials
+2. Structures found within 5m of dead bird, e.g. exterior wall and noise barrier, are made of glass or reflective materials

 3. Surface of collision can reflect natural landscape, e.g. trees, mountains and distant sceneries

-What should we do when we encounter collision-related bird deaths?
-First, you may report the case to AFCD via 1823.
-If you find an injured or baby wild bird, please follow KFBG guidelines.
-Second, you can report suspected cases of bird collision with the necessary information (i.e. date of collision, Location, Photo of injured or dead bird, Status of bird, Species (optional), Side of building, Detailed field notes (optional) to Global Bird Collision Mapper, or send us an email at This email address is being protected from spambots.
+Second, you can report suspected cases of bird collision with the necessary information (i.e. Photo of injured or dead bird, photo of the glass structure involved, date of collision, Exact GPS Location, Status of bird, Species (optional), Side of building, Detailed field notes (optional) to Global Bird Collision Mapper, or send us an email at This email address is being protected from spambots.
 You need JavaScript enabled to view it..
-Hopefully the data collected will help monitor the bird collision in Hong Kong, and serve to promote bird-friendly building designs and to protect countless birds from harm.
+Hopefully the data collected will help monitor the bird-window-collision in Hong Kong, and serve to promote bird-friendly building designs and to protect countless birds from harm.

-GBCM is an online geo-mapping tool designed for registered users to report the locations of bird collisions with buildings and is available on desktop and mobile devices.
+Global Bird Collision Mapper is an online geo-mapping tool designed for citizens to report the locations of bird collisions with buildings and is available on desktop and mobile devices, without registration needed.
 The database is international and can be seen by anyone who visits the webpage.

 |